veltman/mahalanobis/README.md

 # Mahalanobis

-Calculate the [Mahalanobis distances]() from an array of multivariate data.
+Calculate the [Mahalanobis distances](https://en.wikipedia.org/wiki/Mahalanobis_distance) from an array of multivariate data.
+Useful for calculating "outlierness" of data points across dimensions in certain situations.

 ### Installation